mu2/google-container-engine-dse/README.md

 # google-container-engine-dse
 Google Deployment Manager scripts for deploying DataStax Enterprise (DSE) on Google Container Engine (GKE)

-These don't work yet.
-Sorry.
-Something isn't right with the network.
-Otherwise it all seems there.

 ## Creating a Cluster

 The [deploy.sh](deploy.sh) script wraps both the deploy cluster and deploy DataStax commands.
 You will need gcloud installed and configured.
 By default this will deploy a four node cluster.
 To create a cluster simply run: